mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 First of all, during the pre-processing phase it is important to "clean" the data: removing inconsistencies between unit measures, remove duplicates if needed, group data by geographical info and so on.

 We have to take particular care of missing values: they can be eliminated, replaced or kept depending on the particular application.
-We can make some statistical test to check if missing information is related to the target variable or no: if yes, then we can adopt the keep strategy and make a special category for it.&#x20;
+We can make some statistical test to check if missing information is related to the target variable or no: if yes, then we can adopt the keep strategy and make a special category for it.

 Then, since data in the fraud domain are very skew (in general < 1% cases are fraudulent), I would apply some techniques to balance the number of fraudulent cases.
 The SMOTE approach is a good choice (since it generally works better than under/over sampling), it will generate synthetic data from the ones that we already have.
 During this step we must be careful in not introducing bias, so we should stay close to the original distribution.

 After the pre-processing of the data is complete, I would deploy first an unsupervised learning model, in order to create a DB of historical labelled data.
-The main advantage is that it is able to detect newer fraudulent patterns, but it may generate lot of false positive and it is prone do deception (camouflage-like strategies).&#x20;
+The main advantage is that it is able to detect newer fraudulent patterns, but it may generate lot of false positive and it is prone do deception (camouflage-like strategies).

-Then, once we have enough labelled data, we can deploy a supervised learning model: it will not detect newer frauds pattern but it has a more accurate detection of known pattern.&#x20;
+Then, once we have enough labelled data, we can deploy a supervised learning model: it will not detect newer frauds pattern but it has a more accurate detection of known pattern.

 In the end, it is possible to integrate both models in an active system creating a hybrid system that combines the benefits of both detection techniques.